influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/features/users.md

 #### Roles
 Roles are groups of permissions.
 A single role can belong to several cluster accounts.
-Only web console Admin users can manage roles.

 InfluxEnterprise clusters have two built-in roles: